winsonfzyang/DeViS/data/README.md

 # The California Test Score Data Set

-The sample dataset used in DEViS comes from the California Test Score Dataset.
+The sample dataset used in DEViS comes is a simulated neuroimaging data of healthy older adults and patients neurodegenerative diseases.
+Data in this excel spreadsheet is ***NOT REAL*** data.
-It can be obtained from the California Department of Education at http://www.cde.ca.gov.

-Description: a cross-section from 1998-1999
+Description: Neurodegenerative disease data

-number of observations : 420
+number of observations : 200
-observation : schools
-country : United States

 Format: A dataframe containing :

-distcod: district code

-county: county

-district: district

-grspan: grade span of district

-enrltot: total enrollment

-teachers: number of teachers

-calwpct: percent qualifying for CalWorks

-mealpct: percent qualifying for reduced-price lunch

-computer: number of computers

-testscr: average test score (read.scr+math.scr)/2

-compstu: computer per student

-expnstu: expenditure per student

-str: student teacher ratio

-avginc: district average income

-elpct: percent of English learners

-readscr: average reading score

-mathscr: average math score
+ID: Identification number

+Dx: Diagnosis

+Age: Age

+Sex: Sex

+Education: Education (in years)

+MMSEtot: Mini-mental state examination score

+CDRTot: Clinical Dementia Rating score

+GDSTot: Geriatric depression scale score

+ts1_tot: TASIT-EET Score for emotion reading

+MCDMNAndrews: Mean resting-state network connectivity of the Default Mode Network

+MCSMN:Mean resting-state network connectivity of the Sensorimotor Network

+MCSAN:Mean resting-state network connectivity of the Semantic Appraisal Network

+MCSN: Mean resting-state network connectivity of the Salience Network